dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

  The [Microsoft.AspNetCore.Authentication.Negotiate](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Negotiate) NuGet package can be used with [Kestrel](xref:fundamentals/servers/kestrel) to support Windows Authentication using Negotiate, Kerberos, and NTLM on Windows, Linux, and macOS.

 > [!WARNING]
-> Credentials can be persisted across requests on a connection. *Negotiate authentication must not be used with proxies unless the proxy maintains a 1:1 connection affinity (a persistent connection) with Kestrel*.
-This means that Negotiate authentication must not be used with Kestrel behind the IIS [ASP.NET Core Module (ANCM) out-of-process](xref:fundamentals/servers/index#out-of-process-hosting-model).
+> Credentials can be persisted across requests on a connection. *Negotiate authentication must not be used with proxies unless the proxy maintains a 1:1 connection affinity (a persistent connection) with Kestrel.* This means that Negotiate authentication must not be used with Kestrel behind the IIS [ASP.NET Core Module (ANCM) out-of-process](xref:fundamentals/servers/index#out-of-process-hosting-model).

  Add authentication services by invoking <xref:Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddAuthentication*> (<xref:Microsoft.AspNetCore.Authentication.Negotiate?displayProperty=fullName> namespace) and <xref:Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddNegotitate*> (<xref:Microsoft.AspNetCore.Authentication.Negotiate?displayProperty=fullName> namespace) in `Startup.ConfigureServices`: